-Courses should also prepare young people for career fulfillment.
-It is our responsibility to provide and ensure that courses are offered which enable young people to have choices, pathways and meaningful artistic, cultural opportunities.
+Courses should also prepare young people for career fulfilment.
+It is our responsibility to provide and ensure courses are available which enable young people to have choices, pathways and meaningful artistic, cultural opportunities.

 Research evidence has illustrated that young people with access to drama and theatre achieve highly in terms of social mobility, employability, education and general well-being.
+(DICE Research)